bilalsarac/RestaurantFrontend/README.md

 The last command shown above will serve your static site on port 3000.
 Like many of serve’s internal settings, the port can be adjusted using the -l or --listen flags:

 `serve -s build -l 4000`

-Run this command to get a full list of the options available:

-`serve -h`

 ### Run The Project
 Production build command